Michigan Zoning MAP

 Zoning laws dictate what can be built.

-Across the state of Michigan, they have a tremendous impact on our economy, environment, and society.
-But often, they are opaque and hard to interpret.
+Covering most of the land across the state of Michigan, the laws found in local zoning ordinances have a tremendous impact on our economy, environment, and society.
+But often, they are hard find, understand, and interpret.
 That’s why we are collaborating with local, state, and national stakeholders to create the Michigan Zoning MAP: a user-friendly map to visualize how housing is permitted by zoning ordinances across the state.

 The MZM Project